Table of Contents

 Once you know what usually feels good for your body, it becomes easier to branch out.
 These positions are not always the first ones people try, but they can work well for couples who already know whether they want more closeness, more angle, or more intensity.

-This is usually the stage where people stop searching for just the most popular sex positions and start looking for more specific fits, like best sex positions for stronger connection or best sex positions for variety.
+This is usually the stage where people stop searching for just the most popular sex positions and start looking for more specific fits, like best sex positions for stronger connection, best sex positions for better control, or best sex positions for variety.

 Straddling Position